Universal Music Africa: History

 Following the launch, Universal Music Africa (marketed as Universal Music Group Africa), kicked off with Kiff No Beat, DJ Arafat, Toofan, Locko, and Ténor, as its first recording artist.
-On 11 April 2018, Mr Eazi Banku Music, signed a licensing deal with Universal Music Group Africa, in conjunction with Universal Music South Africa, to distribute Life Is Eazi, Vol. 2 - Lagos to London in Africa.
+On 11 April 2018, Mr Eazi Banku Music, signed a licensing deal with Universal Music Group Africa, in conjunction with Universal Music South Africa, to distribute Life is Eazi, Vol. 2 - Lagos to London in Africa.
 On 17 June 2019, Charlotte Dipanda, Mink's, Magasco, Pit Baccardi, and Mimie, joins Universal Music Group Africa artist roaster.

 On 30 August 2019, Yemi Alade, released her fourth studio album Woman of Steel, through Universal Music Africa, and Effyzzie Music Group.
 On September 9, 2019, she signed a licensing deal with Universal Music Africa, in partnership with Universal Music France.
 On 13 January 2020, Universal Music Group, promotes Franck-Alcide Kacou, as the general manager of Universal Music Group Africa.
 On 16 May 2020, UMA, host The Africa at Home, virtual concert, with guess performances from Yemi Alade, Magic System, Serge Beynaud, Vegedream, Kiff No Beat, Fally Ipupa, Singuila, Hiro, Toofan, Locko, Didier Awadi, Salif Keita, Angélique Kidjo, and Patience Dabany.

 On 4 January 2021, UMG appoints its key Executive in Africa.
 Sipho Dlamini, and Elouise Kelly was named CEO and COO of Sub-Saharan Africa, and Universal Music South Africa, while Sipho Dlamini continues to report to Adam Granite, UMG's EVP, Market Development, to identify further opportunities for artists signed to Universal Music Africa, and continues to oversee all of UMG's operations within English-speaking Africa countries.
 Chinedu Okeke was named managing director of Universal Music Group Nigeria.
+On 7 June 2022, Virgin Music Label & Artist Services launched its flagship in Africa, through UMA as Virgin Music Label & Artist Services Africa (also known as Virgin Music Africa).

 U-Live Africa

 In 2018, UMA launched U-Live Africa, a flagship of U-Live, and a division of UMG.
 U-Live Africa is an event promoter, producer, and investor in live entertainment in Africa.
 On 5 October 2018, Major Lazer "Soundsystem Live tour Africa tour" in Nigeria, was produced by U-Live Africa, at Hard Rock Beach, Victoria Island, Lagos.
-In 2018, Adekunle Gold’s three-night residency at Terra Kulture, from 13 to 15th December.
+In 2018, Adekunle Gold’s three-night residency at Terra Kulture, from 13 to 15 December.
 On 17 July 2020, Fally Ipupa partnered with U-Live Africa.
 According to Fally Ipupa "this announcement is accompanied by an African tour from November 2020 to January 2021.
 A dozen dates are planned between Ivory Coast, Cameroon, Gabon, and Liberia at the top of the list".